raul23/pyebooktools/README.rst

 of the subcommands defined `below`_.
 The default values for these config files are taken from `default_config.py`_ and `default_logging.py`_, respectively.

-Command-line parameters supersede variables defined in the configuration file.
+In order to use the parameters found in the configuration file ``config.py``, use the `--use-config`_ flag.
+Hence, you don't need to specify a long command-line in the terminal by using this flag.

-Most parameters are not required and if nothing is specified, the default value defined in the default config file ``default_config.py`` will be used.
+Most parameters are not required and if nothing is specified, the default values defined in the default config file ``default_config.py`` will be used.

 The ``ebooktools.py`` script consists of various subcommands for the